joolstorrentecalo/gitlab-foss/doc/development/lfs.md

 1. Workhorse forwards this request to Rails.
-If the LFS object exists and is associated with the project, Rails sends `ArchivePath` either with a path where the LFS object resides (for local disk) or a pre-signed URL (when object storage is enabled) with the `Gitlab-Workhorse-Send-Data` HTTP header with a payload prefaced with `send-url`.
+If the LFS object exists and is associated with the project, Rails sends `ArchivePath` either with a path where the LFS object resides (for local disk) or a pre-signed URL (when object storage is enabled) via the `Gitlab-Workhorse-Send-Data` HTTP header with a payload prefaced with `send-url`.
 1. Workhorse retrieves the file and send it to the `gitaly-lfs-smudge`